By Tim Lambert

 Darlington Sixth Form College opened in 1970 and the Railway Museum in Darlington opened in 1975.
 Northgate House was built in 1976 and the Arts Centre opened in 1982.
 Darlington also has the Dolphin Centre, which was opened by Roger Bannister in 1983.
 The Cornmill Shopping Centre opened in 1992.

 Then in 1997 Darlington became a Unitary Authority.
 Also in 1997 the brick train sculpture was erected.
 Eastbourne Sports Complex opened in 1999.
-Today the population of Darlington is 97,000.
+In 2014 the population of Darlington was 105,000.